Copyright 2022 © Martin W. Hodges | All Rights Reserved | Developed by wsiwps.com

 For example, if you were involved in a pedestrian accident and were found to be 10 percent at fault for your accident, you will receive 10 percent less of the total amount of your settlement.
 Therefore if you were awarded $10,000 for your accident and were found to be 10 percent at fault for the accident, you will only receive $9000 as your settlement.

-If you’ve been involved in an auto collision in Everett, contact Martin W Hodges as soon as possible after your accident.
-Martin Hodges is a collision lawyer Everett trusts for expert legal representation in auto collision claims.
+If you’ve been involved in an auto collision in Lynnwood, contact Martin W Hodges as soon as possible after your accident.
+Martin Hodges is a collision lawyer Lynnwood trusts for expert legal representation in auto collision claims.

 Contact us as soon as possible to set the ball rolling on your collision claim.
 We know just how traumatizing an accident can be psychologically, physically and financially.
 While we can’t reverse the accident, we can help to ensure your right to financial compensation is protected.
 Contact us today for free consultation.